yukikongju/tidytuesday/bixi/README.md

 ## Questions

+- [o] station usage by year
+    - [X] longitudinal study: what happened previously
-- [ ] station usage by year: projection for next 5 years
+    - [ ] projection for next 5 years
 - [ ] Most popular stations
 - [ ] which station is the most empty?
 - [ ] where do people park their bike (start -> end)